What Car Insurance Is Required in Maryland?

 If the Maryland Motor Vehicle Administration (MVA) requests proof of insurance, you'll have to provide a Maryland Insurance Certification (FR-19).
 You can get an FR-19 from your insurance company for free.

-If you know or have reason to know that a car isn't insured and you drive (or allow someone else to drive) the car anyway, you can go to jail.
+If you know or have reason to know that a car isn't insured and you drive it anyway, you can go to jail.
 First-time offenders face a fine of up to $1,000 and up to one-year imprisonment.
 Second or subsequent offenders face a fine of up to $1,000 and up to two years imprisonment.
 (Md.
-Code Transportation, § 17-107 (2022).)
+Code Transportation, § 17-107 (2025).)

 According to the Maryland Motor Vehicle Administration, other penalties for driving uninsured include:

-• $150 fine for the first 30 days and $7 for each additional day
+• a $200 fine for the first 30 days and $7 for each additional day, up to a maximum of $3,500 in financial penalties per vehicle

 • registration suspension, and